wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Introducing_DaemonSets.md

 $ kubectl delete po demo-k2d6k --wait=false
 pod "demo-k2d6k" deleted
 ```
 You may recall that, by default, the `kubectl delete` command doesn't exit until the deletion of the object is complete.
 If you use the `--wait=false` option, the command marks the object for deletion and exits without waiting for the Pod to actually be deleted.
-This way, you can keep track of what
+This way, you can keep track of what happens behind the scenes by listing Pods several times as follows:

 ```shell
 $ kubectl get pods -l app=demo -L ver